zextras/tech-doc/source/carbonio/admincli/administration/auth.rst

       There is no special requirement to enable SAML, besides having a SAML IDP Provider.

+.. index:: Authentication by CLI; 2FA, 2FA Authentication; by CLI

 .. _policy-management-2fa:

 Setting up Policy Management for 2FA